ADVANTICS/documentation/products/adb-pc-dc01/docs/electrical_specs.md

 ## Safe Operating Area

 The Safe Operating Area (SOA) graph provides a V-I plot illustrating the maximum allowable current versus voltage for the 100 kW power envelope.
 This boundary ensures safe operation without exceeding thermal or electrical limits.

+It's important to note that the system is fully bidirectional - graph therefore spans ±220 A.

 {{ figure('../assets/soa_outputs.png', 'Safe Operating Area') }}